sdziallas/comp55/docs/labs/13-Refact.md

 The ternary operator is not something that is used frequently however as it makes the code dense.
 Again,
+as previously mentioned,
-like I mentioned up at the top, writing code is expressive and there are different options or strategies that you can take.
+writing code is expressive and there are different options or strategies that you can take.
 *However, the biggest thing that I would like you to get out of this class is to stop repeating and pasting so much code.*
-For the purposes of this class,
+For this class,
 I'm going to be looking a lot at the code that you are writing and making sure that there isn't much repetition in it.
 **<u>The amount of repetition that you have in your code will impact